RapidOS-Community/RapidOS/README.md

 - **Support**: :hammer_and_wrench: Help is always available.
 The RapidOS community is friendly and ready to assist you with any questions or issues you might have.

-In short, RapidOS enhances your Windows experience by focusing on privacy, speed, simplicity, community, creativity, customization, and support.
+In short, RapidOS enhances your Windows experience by focusing on privacy, speed, simplicity, community, creativity and support.

 ## Versions of RapidOS :gear: